 - Another holocaust.
-Four ne-Orangeburg last Wednesday.
-They such offers. were left alone in a room with fire.
+Four negro children were burned to death in were left alone in a room with fire.

-- It is expected that the Pickens Railroad will be fully completed and turned over by the contractors to next Friday, April 15th.
+- It is expected that the Pickens Railroad will be fully completed and turned over by the contractors to President Boggs and his company on next Friday, April 15th.

-of Laurens held last Monday adopted peace it could beget was that of the wildresolutions asking the Board of visitors of the Citadel Academy to reinstate the recently expelled cadets.
+- A large meeting of the citizens of Laurens held last Monday adopted resolutions asking the Board of visitors of the Citadel Academy to reinstate the recently expelled cadets.

-- The annual convention of the societies of Christian Endeavor in our State was held at Clinton, S. C. The founder of the society, Rev. F. E.
+- The annual convention of the societies of Christian Endeavor in our State was held at Clinton, S. C. The founder of the society, Rev. F. E. Clark, was present.
+The convention was a success.

-- A Sumter negro who was told the other day that he would have to go into the army when the war began, he was under contract and would be put in jail if he broke it to join the
+- A Sumter negro who was told the other day that he would have to go into the army when the war began, replied that he just couldn't do it as he was under contract and would be put in jail if he broke it to join the

 - It is epidemic in Columbia.
-Some of the physicians call it chickenpox ger, as there have as yet been no diate termination of the war." fatalities from the disease in the
+Some of the physicians call it chickenpox and some call it smallpox; but all agree that there is absolutely no danger, as there have as yet been no fatalities from the disease in the

-Winchester rifle last Monday night, that line.
-Drayton Nabors, who lives near Hodges, accidentally shot and killed lief from a condition which can no his eight-year-old son.
+- While carelessly handling a Winchester rifle last Monday night, that line.
+Drayton Nabors, who lives near Hodges, accidentally shot and killed his eight-year-old son.
 It is reported that Mr. Nabors was intoxicated at the time of the killing.

 - Information comes from McCormick that work on the Dorn gold mine is progressing rapidly.
-A mining company is operating the property and a new shaft is being sunk.
+A mining company is operating the property hostilities between the government of and a new shaft is being sunk.
 There is a good prospect that this old mine will again yield fortunes in the yellow

-- On the 27th, 28th and 29th, at Converse College, under the auspices of the Choral society, there is to take place what is conceded by all the leading musical papers to be the largest and most important music festival ever arranged in this section of the
+- On the 27th, 28th and 29th, at Converse College, under the auspices of the Choral society, there is to take naval forces of the United States as roay piace what is conceded by all the leading musical papers to be the largest and most important music festival ever arranged in this section of the

-- What promises to be one of the 'biggest' sensational suits Orangeburg county has ever experienced, has just started in that county.
+"biggest" sensational suits Orangeburg county has ever experienced, has just started in that county.
 It appears that L. D. Felder charged his neighbor, Lewis Jones, with larceny, some months ago, and now Jones has sued Felder for \$5,000 damages.
 Both parties are prominent citizens.

 - Mr. Wm.
-McCoy was caught in ten o'clock, and was so badly mangled that he died in thirty minutes.
+McCoy was caught in the machinery of a shingle mill, near High Falls, Wednesday morning about ten o'clock, and was so badly mangled jority of the Senators, and many excuesd that he died in thirty minutes.
 His clothing was caught by the rapidly revolving wheels and he was dragged into the machine.
 His feet were crushed, one leg was broken, and he was otherwise terribly mangled.
 He leaves a wife and five children, who have the sympathy of many friends .-Walhalla Courier.

 - "The end of the world may come before the middle of the year 1898."
-This is the statement of a minister now preaching in Greenwood county.
+This is the statement of a minister new preaching in Greenwood county.
 He does not make the statement as a of the careful compution of others based on the prophecies of Daniel and Isaiah.
-So far the prediction has not excited very great alarm or involved announced in ringing tones, is supported by ingenious arguments and said: falls largely on not unwilling ears.
+So far the prediction has not excited very great, alarm or involved the people in serious fear.
+But it is announced in ringing tones, is supported by ingenious arguments and falls largely on not unwilling ears.